tayljordan/gender-modeling/readme.md

-# Gender Identification in Maritime using TensorFlow
+# Gender Identification in Maritime using TensorFlow and PyTorch

-This project demonstrates the implementation of a neural network using TensorFlow for gender identification in the maritime industry.
-The focus is on developing a model to analyze maritime-related imagery, contributing to research and solutions for gender disparity in the sector.
+This project implements gender identification models tailored to the maritime industry using TensorFlow and PyTorch.
+The goal is to analyze maritime-related imagery to address gender disparity in the sector, contributing to research and inclusive solutions.

+---

-## In collaboration with:
+## Collaborators:

 <p align="center">
   <img src="static/amet-logo.png" alt="AMET Logo" width="30%">